 When the focus shifts to remote workers, read the room.
 They don't have the benefit of all the non-verbal communication, but you do.
 If something's worth batting back and forth between office and remote workers, you have to facilitate the exchange.
 Encourage the office worker to weigh-in, and then engage the remote worker.
 You want to explain to people how you're going to facilitate.
 Let them know that everyone's going to get their chance and no one's going to get slighted.

 Your style in these meetings needs to be more deliberate.
-Everyone's styles needs to be more deliberate.
+Everyone's style needs to be more deliberate.
 Remote workers can't break the flow of in-person exchanges, and office workers have to focus on what remote workers are saying.
-Ping ponging back and forth between remote and office workers needs to be the exception and not the norm.
+Ping-ponging back and forth between remote and office workers needs to be the exception and not the norm.